About the Arcam AV860

 - 3D Ready: The Arcam AV processor supports 3D video pass-through (1080p only) from connected 3D-compatible Blu-ray, games and broadcast devices to 3D-compatible HDTVs (all 3D components must be connected via HDMI).
 Special eyewear will be required for viewing 3D content.

 HDMI/MHL Input: One of the AV processor's rear-panel HDMI inputs (labeled "STB/MHL") is MHL compatible, which provides direct connection of MHL compatible Android smartphones, like your Android smartphone.
 Playback of up to 1080p video and multichannel audio from the phone is supported.
 The AV processor will also charge (5V/1A) your connected phone.
 Play, Stop, and other basic operations can be controlled from the AV processor's remote control.

 Ethernet Port: The Arcam AV860 AV processor is equipped with a rear-panel Ethernet (RJ45) LAN jack to directly connect to a wireless WiFi network router in your home.
-This hardwired network connection provides access to audio content stored on UPnP music servers (such as your computer) and Apple iOS devices (through the MusicLife App).
+This hardwired network connection provides access to audio content stored on UPnP music servers (such as your computer) and compatible mobile devices (through the MusicLife App).
 It also offers support for Internet Radio (vTuner) and Spotify Connect, so you can listen to some of your favorite online music radio stations and playlists.